Dreams of a sword: the blade with which your life tests whether you are ready to stand for your own

 Astrological note: The dream of being handed a sword often arrives during harmonious transits of Jupiter through your 9th or 10th house, during its conjunction with the Sun, and during periods of Saturn returning to its natal position.
 Sagittarians, Leos, and Capricorns recognize this dream especially precisely.
 If Jupiter is now touching your Sun — the Healer hands over the sword, and the dream conveys this through a gesture in which your maturity is finally acknowledged, both outside and within.

 Allow yourself to be such a bearer.
 To learn to lift your inner blade in important moments, and to lay it back into the sheath with respect when the moment passes.
 Not to fear its weight.
 Not to confuse it with a knife for cutting away the excess, or with a pistol for final decisions.
-Each time you dream of a sword, a very noble part of you quietly reminds: your strength can be beautiful — it depends on how you hold it.
+Each time you dream of a sword, a very noble part of you quietly reminds you: your strength can be beautiful — it depends on how you hold it.